termux/termux-gui/Protocol.md

 RemoteViews:
 RemoteViews are used for homescreen widgets and custom notifications.
+Due to Android limitations, you can only have a specific number of distinct Views of each type.
 - createRemoteLayout: Creates a new remote Layout.
 Returns the id for the remote Layout
 - deleteRemoteLayout: Deletes a remote Layout.
   - params: